California residents: click here for notice regarding your additional rights under California Consumer Privacy Act (CCPA)

 For personal data subject to the GDPR, you have the right to: (a) transfer personal data from one electronic processing system to another; (b) know what data has been collected about you and how such data has been processed; (c) make changes to inaccurate data; (d) to the extent that our retain of your data is in reliance on your consent to process your personal data, you have the right to withdraw your consent and ask for your personal data to be deleted, note that this does not apply to data that KEANE must maintain in order to fulfill its contractual obligations to the property holder.

 In compliance with the GDPR and Privacy Shield Principles, KEANE commits to resolve complaints about your privacy and our collection or use of your personal information.
-European Union residents who were directly solicited by KEANE or a KEANE client for their personal information via solicitation to provide services in the EEA may lodge a complaint with a supervisory authority in the EU Member State of their residence, place of work, or where the alleged infringement occurred.
+European Union or United Kingdom residents who were directly solicited by KEANE or a KEANE client for their personal information via solicitation to provide services in the EEA may lodge a complaint with a supervisory authority in the state of residence, place of work, or where the alleged infringement occurred.
 We request that any concerns or complaints first be directed to KEANE so that we have an opportunity to resolve the issue.
 You can contact KEANE at: